-Running Multiple LinkedIn Drip Campaigns with Dux-Soup
+Running LinkedIn Campaigns with Dux-Soup

 There’s no doubt that personalization is a hot topic when it comes to the sales outreach landscape.
 But can you still achieve high levels of personalization whilst scaling up your outreach activity to generate more leads from LinkedIn?

-At Dux-Soup we love a challenge, and we think we’ve risen rather well to this one.
-Our latest feature allows you to send multiple, concurrent drip campaigns to targeted LinkedIn prospects whilst personalizing each individual message for improved conversion rates.
+You can with Dux-Soup!
+It allows you to send multiple, concurrent drip campaigns to targeted LinkedIn prospects whilst personalizing each individual message for improved conversion rates.

 Quality and quantity – now that’s music to our ears!